LayerNext/docs/docs/08-python-sdk/06-data-querying.md

 ## 6.3.
 List items from MetaLake

-List items from MetaLake with this function:
+This function supports fetching items from MetaLake based on your specified criteria, including query, filter, pagination, and sorting.

 ```python
 client.get_item_list_from_datalake(